Military tracking a Russian vessel near Hawaii - NewsBreak

 One retired Marine Lt.
 Colonel said it’s not exactly uncommon to see, but it does have the military’s attention due to the war in Ukraine.

 “I have no doubt that Indo-PACOM is watching this closely, as are a number of other intelligence organizations trying to figure out exactly what it is,” retired Lt.
 Colonel Hal Kempfer said.
 “They’re not just watching the ship they’re watching everything might be connected to and getting some real detail on what it’s doing, why it might be there, who they’re reporting to.
-All these things go into a fusion process, an analytical process, if you will, that tells us is this a threat or is it not a threat.”How the Russia-Ukraine war is impacting Hawaii
+All these things go into a fusion process, an analytical process, if you will, that tells us is this a threat or is it not a threat.”Ukrainian fighters: Russian forces storming Mariupol plant

 Kempfer added that during the Cold War, Soviet intelligence ships would be found loitering near Hawaii and that Russia is using similar tactics to the Cold War-era Soviets in general.